HenrikJoreteg/redux-bundler/README.md

 File size will vary drastically depending on how much of the included capabilities you add, but as a rough guide the sample application was just thrown together using Parcel.
 It doesn't do tree-shaking or code-splitting.
 So it includes the application code, Preact, Redux, Redux-bundler (and all the optional bundles most of which aren't used), a local indexedDB powered caching support in a single JS file that ends up at ~18.5kb min + gzip.
 Which, although it could be better, is small enough for my tastes and really isn't too bad given that it's a full-fledged set of application tools.

+Note: this includes its dependencies for simplicity.
+But this also means you end up with code from redux with the debug blocks `if (process.env.NODE_ENV !== "production")` still present.
+Build your app with NODE_ENV="production" before minification to strip that out for production.
+You can use DefinePlugin for webpack (http://stackoverflow.com/questions/30030031), loose-envify (https://github.com/zertosh/loose-envify) for browserify, or rollup-plugin-replace for Rollup (https://github.com/rollup/rollup-plugin-replace) to do this.

 ## A quick example

 Suppose you want to track some state related to the current user in your app.